DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/concept.md

 Trait Definitions provide a set of operational actions that can be bound to components as needed.
-These operational actions are usually provided by platform administrators as operational capabilities, providing a range of operational operations and policies for a component, such as adding a load balancing strategy, routing strategy, or performing elastic scaling, canary release strategies, and more.
+These operational actions are usually provided by platform administrators as operational capabilities, providing a range of operational operations and policies for a component, such as adding a load balancing policy, routing policy, or performing autoscaling, canary release policy, and more.

-For specific operations on custom traits, please refer to the official documentation:
+For specific operations on custom traits, refer to the official documentation:
 [Customize traits](http://kubevela.net/docs/v1.2/platform-engineers/traits/customize-trait).